Frequently Asked Questions

 Collecting water quality data is important for a number of reasons and water quality data is used in many different industries.
 Water quality data is important for public and environmental health, for urban and regional planning, as well as in agriculture, food and beverage production, and most types of industrial manufacturing.

 CSI’s volunteer monitoring partnerships collect water quality data that can be used to inform local policy and natural resource management.
 The data that is collected can also be used to evaluate ecosystem health.
 There are several specific examples of how CSI data is used.
-The best example of this is the monitoring downstream of the sewage treatment plant in Trumansburg that releases effluent to Trumansburg Creek.
-After repeated sampling upstream and downstream of the plant, CSI data showed that the plant was regularly exceeding its permitted levels of fecal coliform bacteria, and upon bringing data to the attention of the New York State Department of Environmental Conservation, the village is working to upgrade the plant’s ability to properly treat sewage.
+The best example of this is the monitoring conducted downstream of the sewage treatment plant in Trumansburg that releases effluent to Trumansburg Creek.
+After repeated sampling upstream and downstream of the plant, CSI data showed that the plant was regularly exceeding its permitted levels of fecal coliform bacteria, and upon bringing data to the attention of the New York State Department of Environmental Conservation, the village upgraded the plant’s ability to properly treat sewage.
 Another example of how CSI data is used at the local level is for managing sediment in the Cayuga Lake Watershed.
 Since the Cayuga Inlet is used as a navigation channel, it needs to be periodically dredged to maintain access.
 By combining CSI data on suspended solids (sediment) in stream water with USGS flow data, one can estimate how often sediment will need to be removed and how often.
 Yet another example is the issue of hydrofracking.
 CSI collects baseline water quality data for things that would be expected to change if a well or stream was polluted by hydrofracking.
-New York has yet to see whether or not hydrofracking will take place in the state and if it does, citizens, agencies, and researchers will be able to use water quality data to evaluate whether or not contamination has occurred.
+It is unlikely that hydrofracking will take place in the state but if it does, citizens, agencies, and researchers will be able to use water quality data to evaluate whether or not contamination has occurred.

 CSI has three main sources of funding: municipal support, lab fees, and donations.